tuananohut/CPU-RayTracer/README.md

 # CPU-RayTracer

 ## About
 **CPU-RayTracer** is a simple ray tracer implemented in C++.
-This project is part of the **Ray Tracing Series**, where I explore ray tracing concepts, algorithms, and implementations while building a CPU-based ray tracer from scratch.
+It is a learning project where I explore ray tracing concepts, algorithms, and implementations while building a CPU-based ray tracer from scratch.

+This project follows the Ray Tracing in One Weekend book series by Peter Shirley, available at [Ray Tracing in One Weekend](https://raytracing.github.io/).
+While working through the series, I also expand on its ideas, experiment with modifications, and add personal insights to reinforce my understanding.

 The goal of this project is to create a ray tracer that evolves over time.
 It will initially focus on basic features like ray-sphere intersection, then move towards more advanced concepts such as global illumination, path tracing, and physically based rendering (PBR).
 As the project grows, I plan to split the development into different repositories, which I will be sure to share.

-This project is heavily inspired by the **Ray Tracing in One Weekend** book series, available at [raytracing.github.io](https://raytracing.github.io/).
-While following this book, I also aim to expand on its concepts, add my own insights, and make modifications to suit my learning path.

 ## Features
 - Basic ray-sphere intersection